 Your home’s circuit breaker performs two vital roles.
 First, it distributes the power coming into your home into circuits that provide electricity everywhere you need it.
 Next, it protects these circuits from overloads with circuit breakers that interrupt the flow when there’s danger.
 In this article we’ll examine what circuit breaker panels do, plus when and why you may want to replace or upgrade them.

-In this article, we’ll examine what the breaker panel is, how it works, and more.
-And we’ll look at some of the reasons you may want to have your breaker panel checked by qualified electricians or maybe even have your panel replaced or upgraded.
-Let’s start by learning the basics of breaker panels.
+In this article, we’ll examine what the electrical panel is, how it works, and more.
+And we’ll look at some of the reasons you may want to have your main breaker panel checked by qualified electricians or maybe even have your panel replaced or upgraded.
+Let’s start by learning the basics of the breaker box.

 If you’re old enough or live in a much older home, you may be familiar with the older version of this, the fuse box.
 Fuses performed the same function in protecting your branch circuits from overloads, but a blown fuse has to be replaced to reestablish power to the circuit, while a circuit breaker can be reset just by throwing a switch.

-The most important stat to consider about a breaker panel is the amperage capacity.
+The most important stat to consider about your electrical panel is the amperage capacity.
 Amperage, or amps, is a measure of the amount of electricity used.
 As homes have grown bigger and use more electrical appliances, the amperage capacity of the home’s breaker panels has increased.
-200-amp circuit breaker panels are now common, but you many find breaker panels or fuse boxes with ratings as low as 60 amps in homes built before the mid-1960s.
+200-amp circuit breaker panels are now common, but you may find electrical panels or fuse boxes with ratings as low as 60 amps in homes built before the mid-1960s.

 If you’ve never had to use your breaker panel, you may wonder where it’s located.
 There are a few common locations.

-Open the door of your breaker panel and let’s take a tour.
+Open the door of your electrical panel and let’s take a tour.

 You’ll notice a single switch at the top of the panel.
 This is the main breaker.
 Set this to OFF, and you’ll shut off all the power to your home.